-“I’ve been to Sedona, and now that I think about it, it probably doesn’t actually exist,” commented Justin Anderson of Penn Valley, CA. “The place did seem too perfect, like a dream or something.”
+“I’ve been to Sedona, and now that I think about it, it probably doesn’t exist,” commented Justin Anderson of Penn Valley, CA. “The place did seem too perfect, like a dream or something.”

-Still others were a part of the conspiracy calling people who believe such things “stupid idiots.”
+Still, others were a part of the conspiracy calling people who believe such things “stupid idiots.”

 As for Mr. Wolford, he gave Gish Gallop an old, “I told you so.”

 “Nice try,” continued Mr. Wolford.
-“You thought I was making this up, didn’t ya?
+“You thought I was making this up, didn’t you?
 Well, now you know what I know.
 As soon as you run into someone who was a Mossad operative, they immediately start calling you an idiot for calling out the Sedona hoax.
 But you get used to it after a while.
 Your skin gets tough with this thing I like to call ‘The Truth.'”